National Transactional LawMeet®

 - University of Missouri-Kansas City School of Law in Kansas City, MO (Midwestern Region)

-- Northwestern University Law School, in Chicago Illinois (Midwestern Region)
+- Northwestern University Law School, in Chicago, IL (Midwestern Region)

 - UCLA Law in Los Angeles, CA (Western Region).

 The top team from each side of the negotiation at each Regional Meet will be invited to compete at the National Meet on Thursday and Friday, April 3 and 4, 2014.
-The location of the National Meet is to be determined.
+The National Meet will be held at Sullivan & Cromwell LLP’s New York office.

 At the National Meet, teams have the option of revising their original proposed draft agreement.
 Like at the Regional Meets, the teams will then mark-up opposing teams' agreements and subsequently meet those teams during the first two rounds of the National Meet to negotiate the contours of the deal.
 Although the Meet's specific agreement and transaction will vary from year to year, each Meet's agreement will present essential challenges in transactional problem solving - the very type that corporate departments at law firms or in-house counsel at corporations tackle on a daily basis.

-From the 72 teams participating at the Regional Meets, twelve (12) will advance to the National Meet.
+From the 84 teams participating at the Regional Meets, fourteen (14) will advance to the National Meet.

 A panel of experts from transactional practice will evaluate each team's success in achieving their client's goals and the goals of the parties to the transaction.
 To determine the winning team, the Meet's panel of experts at both the regional and national levels will evaluate which team most adeptly combines its lawyering skills, drafting, marking-up and negotiating techniques with their knowledge of corporate and other facets of business law and business sense to develop innovative solutions to negotiate the draft agreement for a new chief executive officer.